eliasall/BetterX/README.md

 BetterX is a research project from the University of Central Lancashire partly sponsored by Amazon Web Services.
 The aim of BetterX is to explore ways to measure, model and enhance the Quality of Experience (QoE) of mobile web users in a practical manner applicable to real-world settings.

 ### Research Questions
-1. What are the Design & Techical Considerations of an end-to-end system to measure and enhance the MWQoE in a non-instrusive manner?
+1. What are the Design & Techical Considerations of an end-to-end system to measure and enhance the Mobile Web Quality of Experience (MWQoE) in a non-instrusive manner?
 2. What factors affect MWQoE and how do they affect it?
 3. What are the real-world scenarios in which we can predict and enhance MWQoE with reasonable confidence?

 ### MWQoE Mobile-to-Cloud Solution
 ![Image](mobile-cloud-interaction-2.png)

-The BetterX Android app collects anonymous information about the mobile device, the network, the connection, and sensor readings of the user's surrounding environment.
-The BetterX Firefox addon collects anonymous web browsing information and the BetterX Cloud is used as the processing hub of all the information that is collected and produces the Mobile Web Quality of Experience (MWQoE) model and the MWQoE metric on a 1-5 scale.
+The [BetterX Android app](https://github.com/eliasall/BetterX-Android) collects anonymous information about the mobile device, the network, the connection, and sensor readings of the user's surrounding environment.
+The [BetterX Firefox addon](https://github.com/eliasall/BetterX-Firefox) collects anonymous web browsing information and the [BetterX Cloud](https://github.com/eliasall/BetterX-Cloud) is used as the processing hub of all the information that is collected and produces the Mobile Web Quality of Experience (MWQoE) model and the MWQoE metric on a 1-5 scale.

 ## Phase 1
 The first phase of BetterX is to collect live mobile user data and construct a predictive model which quantifies (or scores) the user-perceived experience of mobile web browsing sessions.
 For that, three components were developed, the BetterX Android Application, the BetterX Cloud Setup and the BetterX Firefox Addon.

 The first phase of BetterX has been completed and a proof-of-concept implementation of a Mobile-to-Cloud system which measures, predicts and attempts to enhance the Mobile Web Quality of Experience has been developed.
-Moreover, the first version of the MWQoE model has been generated based on a live data collection from all over the world.
+Moreover, the first version of the MWQoE model has been generated based on a live data collection ([BetterX Dataset](https://github.com/eliasall/BetterX-Dataset)) from all over the world.
 The MWQoE model has been evaluated and benchmarked against actual user responses from a lab experiment in which selected web sessions which were observed in the live dataset have been simulated in a lab environment.

 ### Phase A Stats
 ![Image](phase1-map.png)